She Wolves

-She Wolves is a 1925 American silent drama film directed by Maurice Elvey and written by Dorothy Yost.
+She Wolves is a lost 1925 American silent drama film directed by Maurice Elvey and written by Dorothy Yost.
 It is based on the 1924 play The Man in Evening Clothes by André Picard and Yves Mirande.
 The film stars Alma Rubens, Jack Mulhall, Bertram Grassby, Harry Myers, Judy King, and Fred Walton.
 The film was released on April 26, 1925, by Fox Film Corporation.

 Plot

-As described in a film magazine review, after a young couple become married, the wife becomes deeply chagrined because the husband does not dress and appear with all the care and well groomed clothes she believes he should have.
+As described in a film magazine review, after a young couple becomes married, the wife becomes deeply chagrined because the husband does not dress and appears with all the care and well-groomed clothes she believes he should have.
 He decides to leave her.
-In Paris he spends so much on clothes he becomes bankrupt.
-She learns to appreciate him and there is a reconciliation.
+In Paris, he spends so much on clothes he becomes bankrupt.
+She learns to appreciate him, and there is a reconciliation after.